internalfx/rethinkdbfs-spec/README.md

   chunkSizeBytes : Int32 optional;

   /**
-   * User data for the 'metadata' field of the files collection document.
+   * User data for the 'metadata' field of the files table document.
    * If not provided the driver MUST omit the metadata field from the
-   * files collection document.
+   * files table document.
    */
   metadata : Document optional;

   /**
    * DEPRECATED: A valid MIME type.
 If not provided the driver MUST omit the
-   * contentType field from the files collection document.
+   * contentType field from the files table document.
    *
    * Applications wishing to store a contentType should add a contentType field
    * to the metadata document instead.